-(i) Trade payables include Supplier factoring facility of AED 154,471 thousands (31 December 2020: AED 42,533 thousands) under which its suppliers elect to receive early payment of their invoice from a bank by factoring their receivable from the Group.
+(i) During the prior year, the Group obtained a Supplier factoring facility amounting to AED 71,516 thousands, under which its suppliers elected to receive early payment of their invoice from a bank by factoring their receivable from the Group.
 Under the arrangement, a bank agrees to pay amounts to participating supplier in respect of invoices owed by the Group and receives settlement from the Group at a later date.
+There was no outstanding amount against the facility as at the year end.

-Trade and other payables (other than payable to related parties (refer note 24(iii)) are non-interest bearing and for explanations on the Group's liquidity risk management process and maturity profile of financial liabilities, refer note 27(c).
+Trade and other payables (other than payable to related parties (refer note 25(iii)) are non-interest bearing and for explanations on the Group's liquidity risk management process and maturity profile of financial liabilities, refer note 28(c).

-16 ADVANCES FROM CUSTOMERS
+17 ADVANCES FROM CUSTOMERS